cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/03-basics-argo.md

 <img src="../fig/argo-GUI.png" alt="Argo GUI" width="1050" />

+In the Argo GUI, you can perform various operations and actions related to managing and monitoring Argo Workflows.
+Here are some of the things you can do in the Argo GUI with Argo Workflows:
+- View Workflows
+- Submit Workflows
+- Monitor Workflow Status
+- Inspect Workflow Details
+- View Workflow Logs
+- Re-run Workflows
+- Cancel Workflows
+- Visualize Workflow DAG (Directed Acyclic Graph)
+- Manage Workflow Templates

 > Pay close attention to the URI.
 It uses `https` and not `http`.
 Navigating to `http://localhost:2746` result in server-side error that breaks the port-forwarding.
 {: .testimonial}